joergjo/BookLibrary-NetCore/README.md

 Launch your web browser and load `http://localhost:5000`.
 I recommend to use the `--no-launch-profile` option as shown above so `dotnet` properly honors any environment variable set in your shell.
 Otherwise, the app will launch just as if you had run it from within Visual Studio 2017 and its debug settings.

 ### Building as [Docker](https://www.docker.com/community-edition) container
 To build a Docker container directly from the sample's source code, you can use the included `Dockerfile`.
-If you run the sample in a Docker container (see below), the Compose file will build the container on the fly.
+This Dockerfile uses a [multi-stage build](https://docs.docker.com/engine/userguide/eng-image/multistage-build/).
+If you run the sample in a Docker container (see below), the included Compose file will build the container on the fly.
+A prebuilt Docker image for Linux is available at [Docker Hub]( https://hub.docker.com/r/joergjo/booklibrary-netcore/).

 ### Running in [Docker](https://www.docker.com/community-edition) container
 If you have a Docker host running or Docker locally installed on your machine, you don't even need the .NET Core runtime, SDK or Visual Studio, nor an existing MongoDB host.